zrimseku/bootstrap-ci/README.md

 ### Smoothed
 The smoothed method replaces bootstrap distribution with a smoothed version of it ($\Theta^*$), by adding random noise, with a normal kernel centered on 0.
-We determined the kernel's size by a rule of thumb width selection:
+The kernel's size is determined by a rule of thumb width selection:
 $h = 0.9 \min \big( \sigma^\*, \frac{iqr}{1.34} \big),$
 where $iqr$ is the inter-quartile range of bootstrap distribution, the difference between its first and third quartile.